googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 -   **They are divided into quarters.**

--   **They should contain every issue about commissioned projects**, and also non-commissioned projects that we intend to onboard that quarter.
+-   **They should contain every issue about commissioned projects**,

+    Same for non-commissioned projects (<mark class="green">accepted</mark>) that we intend to onboard that quarter.

--   [**Important projects to be commissioned and milestoned**](https://github.com/google/fonts/milestone/23) **is the milestones for issues posted by users that we consider worth taking care of.** They should be placed into a Quarter milestone when commissioned or assigned.
+-   [**Important projects to be commissioned and milestoned**](https://github.com/google/fonts/milestone/23) **is the milestones for issues posted by users that we consider worth taking care of.**

+    They should be placed into a Quarter milestone when commissioned or assigned.

--   **We assess the milestones at the end of each quarter** and close them when the due date is passed.
+-   **We assess the milestones at the end of each quarter**

+    We close them when the due date is passed.
 The issues that were not completed before the end of the milestones get moved to the next milestone.

--   **Issues in milestones should be assigned to an onboarder** and placed into their respective project board.
+-   **Issues in milestones should be assigned to an onboarder**

+    They should be placed into their respective project board.

 -   **Milestones are for issues only; there are no PRs in milestones.**